tidymodels/tidymodels.org-legacy/content/learn/models/coefficients/index.markdown

 #> 4 Harlem         0        5.56
 ```

+The reason for two `tidy()` methods is that, with tidymodels, the focus is on a specific penalty value.

 ### Tuning a glmnet model

-If we know proper values for penalty and mixture, we can use the `fit_resamples()` function as we did before.
+If we know acceptable values for penalty and mixture, we can use the `fit_resamples()` function as we did before.
 Otherwise, we can tune those parameters with the tidymodels `tune_*()` functions.

 We'll tune our glmnet model over both parameters with this grid: